Which Confederate brigade led the charge on the second day?

 The Battle of Gettysburg, fought from July 1 to July 3, 1863, was a turning point in the American Civil War.
 Taking place in Pennsylvania, it pitted Union forces under General George Meade against Confederate troops led by General Robert E. Lee.
 The intense three-day battle resulted in significant casualties, with about 51,000 soldiers killed or wounded.
 Union victory halted Lee’s invasion of the North and bolstered Northern morale.
 The aftermath led to President Abraham Lincoln’s famous Gettysburg Address, emphasizing unity and freedom.
 This pivotal battle reshaped the course of the war and remains a symbol of sacrifice and resilience.

-What was the size of the forces engaged at Gettysburg?
+What was the total estimated number of casualties at Gettysburg?

-Which Confederate general was mortally wounded during the battle?
+Which Union general was in command during the battle?

 How did Antietam influence the subsequent Battle of Gettysburg?